 Meet the Marsh

-Ancaster Creek is an historically coldwater system which supports fish and wildlife requiring a coldwater environment.
+From its source in the Garner Marsh, Ancaster Creek is a coldwater system which supports fish and wildlife requiring a coldwater environment.
 Climate change and environmental factors such as runoff from highways, have the ability to warm the temperature and increase it’s salinity resulting in loss of habitat for fish, amphibians, turtles and other wildlife that depend on this unique ecosystem for their survival.
-There are now only TWO historic wetlands in the Ancaster Creek watershed and the Garner Marsh that is currently under threat is the only one still located in its original location.
-Studies show that 8% of the watershed was comprised of wetlands prior to colonization but that only 0.3% of those still remain.
-The Ancaster Creek subwatershed has already lost over 96% of it’s historic wetland cover and it can’t afford what’s left to be destroyed or damaged.
-This marsh located at the headwaters of Ancaster Creek is teeming with life and supports biodiversity across the watershed.
+There are now only two historic wetlands in the Ancaster Creek subwatershed and the Garner Marsh is the only one still located in its original location.

 Who Calls the Marsh home